yoelmatveyev/nutes/README.md

 a b c d e

-The cells ## a and ## e contain relative addresses to two other cells.
+The cells a and e contain relative addresses to two other cells.
 The value of those cells, v1 and v2, are replaced, respectively, by v1-v2 and v2-v1.
-Depending on the sign of v1-v2, the head jumps to ## b cells, if the result is positive, to ## c cells, if the result is negative, or to ## d cells, if the result is negative.
-The computation continues until both ## c and the values pointed by ## a and ## e are 0, in which case the machine halts.
+Depending on the sign of v1-v2, the head jumps to b cells, if the result is positive, to c cells, if the result is negative, or to d cells, if the result is negative.
+The computation continues until both c and the values pointed by a and e are 0, in which case the machine halts.

+# Copyright

+Yoel Matveyev, 2017